vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

 }
 ```

-### 1.6 Dispatching events
+### 1.5 Dispatching events
-Follow steps below to explicitly dispatch all received events from 'LightMgr'
+Follow steps below to explicitly dispatch received events to every component.
-active object to all regions.

-1. Enable option 'RKH_CFG_SMA_VFUNCT_EN' in the RKH configuration file
+1. First of all, enable option `RKH_CFG_SMA_VFUNCT_EN` in the RKH configuration
-called `rkhcfg.h`
+file called `rkhcfg.h`
 ```c
 #define RKH_CFG_SMA_VFUNCT_EN           RKH_ENABLED
 ```
-2. Define the virtual table of `LightMgr` as an attribute of type `RKHSmaVtbl`
+2. Define the virtual table of `LightMgr` as one of its attributes.
+It must be
+of type `RKHSmaVtbl`
 ```c
     struct LightMgr
     {